-Baldwin, a Democrat, was the representative for Minnesota's 6th congressional district from 1893 to 1895.
+Baldwin was the representative for Minnesota’s 6th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Aug 1893 to Mar 1895, Baldwin missed 71 of 373 roll call votes, which is 19.0%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.